RaymondRau/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-PH_CANVAS_Tutorial.md

 When you first open your Canvas app, you will be greeted by this screen

-To get to the menu we want, select the three bars in the top left hand corner by tapping on it once with your finge
+To get to the menu we want, select the three bars in the top left hand corner by tapping on it once with your finger

 Now this will bring up a menu that has a number of choices.
 The one we are concerned with is the FILES tab.
 Select this tab by tapping it once with your finger.